 Physical Exercise

-Living an active lifestyle and incorporating regular exercise into your daily routine will do wonders for your balance.
+Living an active senior lifestyle and incorporating regular exercise into your daily routine will do wonders for your balance.
 It doesn’t have to be elaborate, either.
-Simple activities like walking each morning or joining in a group yoga class will pay off with persistence.
+Simple activities like walking each morning or joining a group yoga class will pay off with persistence.
 The facts back it up, with studies showing regular exercise may reduce the rate of falls by 23%.
 However, be sure to speak to your doctor before starting any new exercise routine.

 Mental Exercise